 - You should check whether your hard drive is found or not.
 If there is a faulty hard drive, you have to consider replacing a new one or at least take it for repair.

-- If you haven’t notice any problem mentioned.
+- If you haven’t noticed any problem mentioned.
 You should reset BIOS to default, that option will also show up on the screen.
 You’ll notice the ‘Reset to default’ or ‘Setup default’ option.
 These two options will be available in the BIOS menu.

 - You’ll be prompted with confirmation and you should select ‘Yes’ to proceed.